PierreQuentel/bihan/README.md

 > the source code of one of these modules is changed, the application is
 > restarted.
 >
-> If an exception happens when reloading the registered modules, the server
+> If an exception happens when restarting the application, the server doesn't
-> doesn't crash, but the exception is stored and will be shown as the result
+> crash, but the exception is stored and will be shown as the result of the
-> of the next request.
+> next request.

 `application.static`